Maria Ney: Biography

 Ney was born in Kiel in northern Germany in 1890.
 Her father was a physician.
 She first studied singing at the Kiel Conservatory.

 In 1933, she was reported to live in Zurich.
 She returned to Nazi Germany by 1936, when she was in a film.

 She is buried in the Waldfriedhof Zehlendorf in Berlin.

 Career

 Cabaret

 In 1923, Ney made her debut at the Café Gößenwahn on Kürfurstendamm in Berlin.
 By the late 1920s, Ney was performing regularly in the "Cabaret of Comics" (Kabarett der Komiker), the longest-running German-language cabaret.
 She was famous enough to receive reviews in the American magazine Variety and was one of the most famous German women singers in the 1920s and 1930s.

 She often performed in a sailor suit, perhaps emphasizing her nautical background from the port town of Kiel, and played the accordion.
 In the 1920s "A Sailor in Marseille" at the Cabaret of Comics, Ney performed with ten backup accordionists.
-Her performance "Give It" (Gib ihn) with Heinrich Giesen included a scene in a gondola rowed by two masked chacters who seem to be in blackface.
+Her performance "Give It" (Gib ihn) with Heinrich Giesen included a scene in a gondola rowed by two masked characters who seem to be in blackface.